IEEE R10 Young Professionals UpSkill

 Submissions must fulfill all the criteria in order to be eligible for the collaboration and a fund will be provided by the IEEE R10 Young Professionals Committee for the selected proposals.

-- Only Young Professionals Affinity Groups (YPAGs) of IEEE Region 10 are eligible to submit the proposal.
+- Only Young Professionals Affinity Groups (YPAGs) or Councils of IEEE Region 10 are eligible to submit the proposal.

-- Each Young Professionals Affinity Group is only allowed to obtain this fund once a year.
+- Each Young Professionals Affinity Group or Council is only allowed to obtain this fund once a year.

-- The proposal should be submitted by the project lead.
-The project lead should be the focal volunteer till the completion of the project.
-The project lead can be any IEEE Young Professional member of the Young Professionals Affinity Group in which the proposed project is expected to be carried out.
-The YPAG chair must endorse the proposal when the project lead (Submitter) is NOT the Chair of the Young Professionals Affinity Group.
+- The proposal should be submitted by the project leader.
+The project leader should be the focal volunteer till the completion of the project.
+The project leader can be any IEEE Young Professional member of the Young Professionals Affinity Group or Council in which the proposed project is expected to be carried out.
+The YPAG / Council chair must endorse the proposal when the project leader (Submitter) is NOT the Chair of the Young Professionals Affinity Group/ Council.

 - The IEEE Officer Position of the endorser should be reported via IEEE vTools, for the endorsement to be considered valid.